 - Write your student ID number on your check or money order.

-- Include the stub from the bottom of your billing statement (see these step-by-step instructions for printing your billing statement).
+- Include the stub from the bottom of your billing statement (instructions to get your billing statement).

 Send your payment by First Class U. S. Postal Service.
 Do not use campus mail to send payments.